Song Binbin

-Song Binbin (宋彬彬; 1947 – September 16, 2024), also known as Song Yaowu (宋要武), was a Chinese woman who, as a 19-year old, began engaging in violence that led to a role as a senior leader in the Chinese Red Guards during the call to violence by Mao Zedong that was the Cultural Revolution.
-Although Song denied involvement, she was presumed present when a 50-year-old teacher, Bian Zhongyun, was beaten to death by the female students of her school, reportedly the first killing of the Cultural Revolution.
+Song Binbin (宋彬彬; 1947–September 16, 2024), also known as Song Yaowu (宋要武), was a Chinese woman who, as a 19-year old, began engaging in violence that led to her role as a senior leader in the Chinese Red Guards during Mao Zedong's Cultural Revolution.
+Although Song denied involvement, she was presumed present when a 50-year-old teacher, Bian Zhongyun, was beaten to death by the female students of her school, reportedly the Cultural Revolution's first killing.

 After the Cultural Revolution, Song studied geology and moved to the United States, eventually receiving a doctorate from the Massachusetts Institute of Technology in 1989.
-After becoming a naturalized U.S. citizen, she worked for the Massachusetts government before moving back to China and becoming the chairwoman of several companies.
-She apologized for her actions in the Cultural Revolution in 2014, though this was met with mixed reactions.
-She died in 2024, at the age of 77.
+Following her naturalisation as a US citizen, she worked for the Massachusetts government before moving back to China and becoming chairwoman of several companies.
+Although she apologised for her actions in the Cultural Revolution in 2014, this was met with mixed reactions.
+She died in 2024 at the age of 77.

 Early life

 Song was born in 1947, the daughter of Song Renqiong, one of China's founding leaders known as the Eight Immortals.
 In 1960, she started studying at the Experimental High School Attached to Beijing Normal University.
-In 1966, she was a senior leader among the leftist Red Guards at her girls' school in Beijing.
-The Red Guards worked to overthrow China's institutional frameworks to demonstrate their devotion to Mao.
+In 1966, at her girls' school in Beijing, she was a senior leader among the leftist Red Guards, who worked to overthrow China's institutional frameworks in demonstration of their devotion to Mao.